Skip to Content

 I prefer interchangeable jackets that allow me to wear the layers separately on port days or together at the glaciers.
 Also, Alaska cruise wear is not complete without a compact umbrella.

 You may need more than one pair of walking shoes should it rain on port days.
-Alternatively, use a pair of waterproof boots.
+Alternatively, use a pair of Vessi waterproof runners and you’ll only need one pair.

 If you dislike the rain and looking for the best time to cruise Alaska, sail in May.
 An Alaska cruise in May is by far the driest time to sail to the Last Frontier.

-Also, during the shoulder season, I have scored cheap cruises from Vancouver.
+Also, during the shoulder season, I have scored cheap cruises from Vancouver’s cruise port.
 Should you prefer to sail an Alaska cruise from Seattle, Alaska cruises discounts are again offered in May and September.

 Since it rains a great deal in Alaska, it’s advisable to have a camera rain sleeve.
 Electronics don’t like to get wet and if you’ve invested a considerable amount of money in an expensive DSLR camera, remember to protect it from the elements.